-If it is less than 12 months since you were last registered, and you want to start practising as a pharmacist or pharmacy technician again, you will need to:
+If it is less than 12 months since you were last registered with the GPhC, and you want to start practising as a pharmacist or pharmacy technician in Great Britain again, you will need to follow the steps below.

 Important: Do not practise as a pharmacist or pharmacy technician until you have received your GPhC registration number and your name appears on the online register.
 Practising as a pharmacist or pharmacy technician while not on the register is breaking the law and you can be prosecuted.

 1. Log in to your myGPhC account to complete an application to restore your registration

 We will use the information you provide in your application to assess if you meet the criteria for registration as a pharmacist [PDF 379KB] or the criteria for registration as a pharmacy technician.

 2. Make sure that you have no revalidation records outstanding

 If you had revalidation records outstanding at the time of your removal, you must complete these before you can re-join the register.
 Once you have submitted your restoration application, go to the revalidation section of your myGPhC account to complete and submit any outstanding revalidation.

 You will have 28 days to submit your outstanding revalidation record from the date you submit your application to us.
 If you do not submit your revalidation record via myGPhC within 28 days, we will terminate your application.
 The application fee is non-refundable and if you want to apply for restoration again, you will need to pay a new fee.

 3. Check if you need to provide evidence of English language skills

 If you are EEA qualified, joined the register on or before 1 November 2016, and have not already provided evidence of your English language competency, you will need to provide evidence with your application.
 Please see our guidance on evidence of English language skills.